Los Minerales, Texas

 Los Minerales is a census-designated place (CDP) in Webb County, Texas, United States.
-This was a new CDP formed from parts of the Ranchos Penitas West CDP and additional area prior to the 2010 census with a population of 20.
+This was a new CDP formed from parts of the Ranchos Penitas West CDP and additional area prior to the 2010 census, with a population of 20.

 It is one of several colonias in the county.

 Geography

 Los Minerales is located at 27°39′20″N 99°37′4″W (27.655483, -99.617827).
 The CDP has a total area of 1.1 sqmi, all land.

+Demographics

+Los Minerales first appeared as a census designated place prior to the 2010 U.S. census after being carved out of the Ranchos Penitas West CDP.

+2020 census

 Education

 Residents are in the United Independent School District.
 Zoned schools include: Julia Bird Jones Muller Elementary School, George Washington Middle School, United High School.

 The designated community college for Webb County is Laredo Community College.